 Loyal and gentle, the ISFJ carefully organizes their work environment and strives to maintain harmony at all costs.
 When conflicts arise, they methodologically comfort each individual and act as the “glue” that holds the team together.
 Patient through thick and thin, the ISFJ makes an effort to support each individual and make them feel at peace.

-The ISFJ personality type is part of the Myers-Briggs Type Indicator (MBTI).
+The ISFJ personality type is one of the “16 personality types” that we see in several different models based on the work of Carl Jung.
+These models include the Myers-Briggs Type Indicator (MBTI) and Keirsey Temperament Sorter, among others.
 It represents an individual who is Introverted (I), Sensing (S), Feeling (F) and Judging (J).
 This indicates that they are a person who is energized by spending time alone, who focus on facts and details rather than ideas and concepts, who makes decisions based on emotions and values and who prefers to be planned and organized opposed to spontaneous and flexible.

 The ISFJ is often referred to as “the Protector” or “the Nurturer” because they have genuine interest in keeping others safe and ensuring they are well cared for.
 ISFJs are typically conscientious, practical, compassionate and caring.
 They enjoy contributing to society, particularly when it involves looking after other people.

 Many of an ISFJs strengths lay in their desire to look after and care for others.
 However, they truly stand out at work because they bring key characteristics such as:

 - Community minded.
 ISFJs are focused on helping others and giving back to the community.

 - Productivity.
 ISFJs are time sensitive, organized and productive.